playframework/playframework/documentation/manual/working/commonGuide/filters/IPFilter.md

 play.filters.enabled += play.filters.ip.AllowedIPFilter
 ```

-By default, the IP filter is disabled.
-To override this, set `play.filters.ip.enabled = true`.

 ## White List

 If non empty, then requests will be checked if the IP is not in this list.